 And that hurts Ukraine’s negotiating position just as Zelenskiy is trying to end the five-year war with Moscow-backed separatists in the east, which has killed 13,000 and hobbled his country.

-“The Russians, as I said in my deposition, would love to see that humiliation of President Zelenskiy at the hands of the Americans,” said William Taylor, the top U.S. diplomat in Ukraine, as he described the knock-on effects of Trump’s foreign policy.
+“The Russians would love to see the humiliation of President Zelenskiy at the hands of the Americans,” said William Taylor, the top U.S. diplomat in Ukraine, as he described the knock-on effects of Trump’s foreign policy.

 Some Ukrainian lawmakers are worried that the U.S. political furor could threaten aid Ukraine has come to depend on.
-The United States has poured billions of dollars into Ukraine, and has been one of the country’s most steadfast allies since Russia annexed Ukraine’s Crimea in 2014.
+The United States has poured billions of dollars into Ukraine, and has been one of Ukraine’s most steadfast allies since Russia annexed Ukraine’s Crimea in 2014.

 Zelenskiy himself is trying to steer clear of the impeachment hearings.
 Ukrainian officials won’t discuss them.
-And even ordinary Ukrainians paid little attention as they unfolded on TV screens across the U.S. and the world.
+Ordinary Ukrainians paid little attention as they unfolded on TV screens across the U.S. and the world.

 Maybe that’s a good thing.
 One word — “corrupt” — was used over and over again to describe their country on the floor of the U.S. Congress.